-These tissues, which attach muscle to bone, can become overtaxed with repetitive use, causing an aching or burning pain that gets worse when you grip or lift something.
+With repetitive stress, this tendon can become overtaxed, causing it to pull away from the bone and creating microscopic tears.
+When this happens, you'll notice an aching or burning pain that gets worse when you grip or lift something.

-Sometimes, tennis elbow can be confused with other conditions, so it's best to have the condition diagnosed by a healthcare provider.
+Sometimes, tennis elbow can be confused with other conditions, such as bursitis or golfer's elbow.
+Thus, it's best to have the condition diagnosed by a healthcare provider.

 When to See a Healthcare Provider